Good questions. We know that there are a lot of people who are not familiar or only partially familiar with hostels and hostelling.

 So yes, we try to be green.

 We carry a very limited amount of grocery items in our Gift Shop.
-If you have a car, there are a couple of small grocery stores we can direct you to, but for a better selection and price, you should consider buying in Anchorage or Fairbanks on your way.
-If you are using our shuttle system, there is a way to get to one of the small markets, but again you probably should try to buy in Anchorage or Fairbanks on your way through.
+If you have a car, there are a couple of small grocery stores we can direct you to about 15 miles north of us, but for a better selection and price, you should consider buying your groceries 25 miles north at the Three Bears Grocery in Healy, or in Anchorage or Fairbanks on your way.
+If you are using our shuttle system, there is a way to get to one of the small markets 15 miles north of us, but again you probably should try to buy in Anchorage or Fairbanks on your way through.
 You can get sack lunches for your trip into the park at the Creekside Cafe' just across the highway from the hostel and they will take your order the night before.

 In addition to the Creekside and 229 Parks, there is a pizza pub just across the highway from the hostel and another restaurant just a short walk up the hill from them.